 American soldiers on parade at Sunnylands Camp, probably wondering why the place is called Sunnylands when it always rains!
 (After The Battle Picture)

-These are the Officers of the First Ranger Battalion which was activated at Carrickfergus on 19th June 1942.
+Above right are the Officers of the First Ranger Battalion which was activated at Carrickfergus on 19th June 1942.
 Some U.S. Rangers are seen above and the photograph below shows Rangers who had trained at Carrickfergus preparing to go into action on D-Day 6th June 1944.